adamlacombe/file-to-sqlite/README.md

 ##### Arguments:
 ```
 source             Path to the source file.
-destination        Path to where to create an SQLite database.
+destination        Path to the SQLite database file.
+If not exists, it will be
+                   created.
 pattern            Regular expression pattern with named subpatterns.
 ```